-Where: Barichara is a great place to try these, if you dare.
-Look for the crunchy, salty roasted hormigas over the fried ones, which are more coffee-ground-like in texture; there’s a little tienda on Carrera 5 between Calles 8 & 9 that sells them in small amounts for 10,000 COP—as these are delicacies, they aren’t cheap.
+Barichara is a great place to try these roasted or fried ants, if you dare.
+We definitely recommend the crunchy, salty roasted hormigas over the fried ones, which are greasier and more coffee-ground-like in texture.
+We found ours, pictured, at a little tienda on Carrera 5 between Calles 8 & 9 that sold them in small amounts for 10,000 COP back in 2011—as these are delicacies, they aren’t cheap.
+(They are likely even costlier today!)

 Also in Barichara is the highly rated Color de Hormiga (Calle 8, No. 8-44; 726-7156), known for its filet mignon in ant sauce, which is topped with fried ants.